 This policy will be reviewed annually by the Safeguarding Team and approved by the Board of Governors for dissemination to parents, pupils and staff.
 It will be implemented through the school's staff induction and training programme and as part of day to day practice.
-Compliance with the policy will be monitored on an on-going basis by the Designated Teacher for Child Protection and periodically by the Schools Safeguarding Team.
-The Board of Governors will also monitor child protection activity and the implementation of the Safeguarding and Child Protection policy on a regular basis through the provision of reports from the Designated Teacher.
+Compliance with the policy will be monitored on an on-going basis by the Designated Teacher for Child and Adult Protection and periodically by the Schools Safeguarding Team.
+The Board of Governors will also monitor Child and Adult Protection activity and the implementation of the Safeguarding and Child and Adult Protection policy on a regular basis through the provision of reports from the Designated Teacher.